 Philippines has good staying options for backpackers such as 8th Street Guest House in Cebu City as well as various resorts and hotels for passionate Honeymoon couples.
 Philippines is better for couples who want a more authentic and unique experience.

-YGD Travel has great in-depth and honest deals on their site.
+YGD Travel has great in-depth and honest deals on its site.
 So, if you are considering a romantic vacation there, it might be wise to consult them first.

 DAY ONE: Discover the history and culture of Cebu City